biojs/biojs/CONTRIBUTING.md

 # Contributing

 We'd love for you to contribute to our source code and to make BioJS even better than it is today!
 The BioJS community is very young and rapidly growing - so we are still working on making it more smooth for newcomers to get started into this.
-So here are the tips for you to make an awesome contribution.
+So here are tips for you to make an awesome contribution.

  - [How to get started](#getstarted)
  - [How to contribute](#howto)